 WILL MORE THAN ONE INJECTION BE REQUIRED?

-While many patients receive relief after the first or second PRP injection, the amount of injections needed will depend on the severity of the injury or condition.
+While many patients receive relief after the first or second PRP injection, the number of injections needed will depend on the severity of the injury or condition.

 WHICH UPPER EXTREMITY INJURIES OR CONDITIONS CAN BE TREATED WITH PRP?